Article

 The AI Moment Is Here - But What’s Next?

 While generative AI helped businesses reimagine content creation and automation, AI agents go further.
-They don’t just assist - they act.
-Where GenAI often waits for user input and delivers content or suggestions, AI agents take that foundation and add real-world execution.
+They don’t just assist—they act.
+Where GenAI often waits for user input and delivers content or suggestions, AI agents for business automation take that foundation and add real-world execution.

 Here’s what makes AI agents different: